We live and breathe forests. We care for over 1,500 woods and forests and grow millions of trees each year. So why do we cut trees down?

 The nation’s forests are a patchwork of different habitats all at different stages of the forest lifecycle.
 All woodlands are important for wildlife, but it’s not just about trees.

-We've been working hard to protect and restore other habitats across England.
-We are proud that almost one fifth of our landscapes are types of open spaces managed primarily for wildlife.
-Open habitat is important for a range of species including this well-camouflaged nightjar, which is a bird that chooses to nest on the ground rather than in trees.
+Protecting and restoring other habitats across England is an important part of our work.
+Almost one fifth of our landscapes are types of open spaces managed primarily for wildlife.
+Open habitat is important for a range of species, including ground-nesting birds.

 We manage landscapes to provide the best balance of benefits for people, nature and the economy.
-Sometimes this means removing existing trees or choosing not to replant after harvesting timber, where this benefits the environment.
+Sometimes this means removing existing trees or choosing not to replant after harvesting timber.
 This helps to restore important habitat like heathland, peatland and wetland areas.